GLWolf/api-hack/README.md

 ![screenCap](img/screenCap.png)

-This app will take a serch result and find games with that search result and find cheap prices for that game.
+This app will take a search result and find games with that search result and find cheap prices for that game.

 Technology used.